saveourtool/diktat/info/guide/guide-chapter-4.md

 ```

 ### <a name="s4.3.2"></a> Recommendation 4.3.2: Variables of generic types should have an explicit type declaration.
-As in Java, classes in Kotlin may have type parameters.
+Like in Java, classes in Kotlin may have type parameters.
 To create an instance of such a class, we typically need to provide type arguments:

 ```kotlin
 val myVariable: Map<Int, String> = emptyMap<Int, String>()
 ```

-However, the compiler can inherit type parameters from the right value, and as such, will not force users to explicitly declare the type.
+However, the compiler can inherit type parameters from the right value (???).
+Therefore, it will not force users to declare the type explicitly.
-These declarations are not recommended because programmers would need to find its return value and understand the variable type by looking at the method.
+These declarations are not recommended because programmers would need to find the return value and understand the variable type by looking at the method.

 **Invalid example**:
 ```kotlin